-- 1. The Main Request for Funding Form attached to the web must be used.
-Only electronic submissions will be accepted and only the designated spreadsheets will be accepted. - 2.
-For the Narrative, use a 12 pt font with 1" page margins; project title must be clearly marked on top of each page; page numbers must be centered in the footer of each page. - 3.
-Absolutely no organization logos, trademarks or similar graphics may be inserted or embedded in the request. - 4.
-Applicants must use the state map base supplied in the Request for Funding Form or other reasonable facsimile if it shows the L-SOHC sections.
+- 1. 8 1/2" x 11" pages; 12 pt is the only acceptable size font. - 2.
+Project Title must be clearly marked on top of each page. - 3.
+Page numbers must be centered in the footer of each page - 4.
+The Request for Funding Form in this packet must be used.
+Only electronic submissions will be accepted and only our spreadsheets will be accepted? - 5.
+Absolutely No organization logos, trademarks or similar graphics may be inserted or embedded in the request. - 6.
+Applicants must use the state map base supplied in the Reguest for Funding Form.